 Kate Morris, a professor of social work at Sheffield University, examined the relationship between child poverty and child abuse and neglect.
 She acknowledged that this can be a difficult topic due to concerns about stigmatising families in poverty and that while poverty is neither a necessary or sufficient cause for neglect, it can be a contributory factor.
 According to a study of child welfare inequalities across Scotland, England, Wales and Northern Ireland, the relationship between neglect and poverty is a gradient, with a child’s chances of an intervention increasing with poverty levels.
 The direct effect of poverty is that families experience material hardship and cannot afford to pay for support; the indirect effect is that it increases parental stress and worsens neighbourhood conditions.
 The study also found that, while social workers understand the impact of poverty, this is rarely reflected in practice as income maximisation is not seen as their core business due to already high workloads.
 Kate referred to a further study which discusses the ‘dance of responsibility’: the constant transfer of families between different services due to thresholds and eligibility criteria, which they find demeaning, demoralising and costly.
 Long waiting times can allow family situations to worsen while they are waiting to access support, and when an intervention ends families can be left feeling abandoned if they have not been empowered to sustain changes and cope without support.
 Kate said that, while austerity and diminishing resources make tackling poverty incredibly difficult, professionals can support families by considering whether they are being humane in their interactions with clients and by poverty-proofing their practice, such as by providing travel expenses for meetings held outwith the family home.
 She also suggested that families should be involved in the commissioning and design of services.
 Ultimately, Kate maintained that child poverty is a child protection issue and raising family incomes will reduce instances of abuse and neglect, so anti-poverty work must be part of our approach to tackling neglect.

 Mike Burns, Head of Children’s Services, closed the event by saying that neglect is everyone’s responsibility.
-Rather than transferring pressures away from Social Work and onto other agencies, but about working together.
+Rather than transferring pressures away from Social Work and onto other agencies, we need to work together more effectively.
 He acknowledged that inter-agency working brings challenges and that statutory sector staff will become comfortable working with some third sector providers but not aware of the full range of services available locally, and these links need to be improved.
 Mike went on to discuss the need for transformational change and a shift away from spending on expensive residential placements to prioritising prevention of neglect and family support.
 The ‘Glasgow Together’ consortium in the north east locality involves a partnership between Social Work and third sector organisations, and families who are struggling but not yet at the threshold for a child protection registration can be referred to an appropriate organisation for family support to prevent their circumstances from worsening and avoid the need for Social Work to intervene.
 GCHSCP are currently developing a citywide family support strategy with the aim of early intervention for families in need of support.